 Property and Equipment-Property and equipment owned by the Company is stated at cost, which includes related interest costs incurred during periods of construction, less accumulated depreciation and amortization.
-Interest capitalized during fiscal 2015 and 2014 was \$2.1 million and \$1.7 million, respectively, and was immaterial during fiscal 2013.
+Interest capitalized during fiscal 2016, 2015 and 2014 was \$0.1 million, \$2.1 million and \$1.7 million, respectively.
 For financial reporting purposes, depreciation is computed by the straight-line method over estimated useful lives: